satyamverve/django/README.md

 An app is a web application that has a specific meaning in your project, like a home page, a contact form, or a members database.

 I will name my app "members"
->run: py manage.py startapp members
+>run: python manage.py startapp members
 >> This will creates a folder called "members" with some files

 folder structure: